 Lethal Fetal Anomaly Exceptions

 Bans in several states contain exceptions for lethal fetal anomalies, usually limited to those anomalies that would result in the death of the baby at birth or soon after.
-As with health exceptions, lethal fetal anomaly exceptions are poorly defined and limited in statute.
+As with health exceptions, lethal fetal anomaly exceptions are poorly defined and limited in statutes.
 The only state with this kind of exception that has a comprehensive list of conditions that fall under this category is Louisiana, but since the state has multiple abortion bans in effect (one of which does not include exceptions for fatal fetal anomalies), the applicability of this exception is still unclear.
 Other states, like Indiana, provide some general criteria, such as how long after birth the baby can be expected to live for a pregnancy to fall under the fetal anomaly.
 Any condition that would result in a life expectancy shorter than three months fits under the exception.
 The religious freedom lawsuit against the state’s ban – Anonymous Plaintiffs v.
 Medical Licensing Board of Indiana — specifically challenges the narrow limits of the exception, arguing that other common conditions, such as Tay-Sachs disease would result in the death very early in childhood.

 What happens in states with more than one abortion ban in effect?